-Q: IS THE PROCESS FOR ESTABLISHING A DISTRICT UNDER CHAPTER 190, F.S., A PLANNING & PERMITTING DECISION FOR COMMUNITY DEVELOPMENT APPROVAL?
+a.
+IS THE PROCESS FOR ESTABLISHING A DISTRICT UNDER CHAPTER 190, F.S., A PLANNING AND PERMITTING DECISION FOR COMMUNITY DEVELOPMENT APPROVAL?

 The purpose of Ch.
-190, F.S., is to separate legitimate policy decisions about who provides infrastructure to a community development from the fundamentally different permitting and planning decision about whether there ought to be a community development and what its conditions of approval are.
-See item IV above.
+190, F.S., is to separate the legitimate policy decision about who provides infrastructure to a community development from the fundamentally different permitting and planning decision about whether there ought to be a community development and what its conditions of approval are.
+See item XV above.